-G24H05 Spanish II - This course's ACTFL Performance Goal of Intermediate Low (AAPPL Score of I1) means that by the end of the course students will likely understand the main idea and possibly some supporting facts in short passages on very familiar topics.
+G24H05 Spanish II - This course's ACTFL Performance Goal of Intermediate Low means that by the end of the course students will likely understand the main idea and possibly some supporting facts in short passages on very familiar topics.
 Students will often need to read/hear the passage more than once and will usually need visual cues, context clues, and prior knowledge to help students understand what they read/hear.
 Students will be able to have a conversation about themselves and their lives.
 Students will also be able to use language to express their own thoughts and get the things that they need, however students will tend to speak and write in single sentences.
 Students will be able to ask and answer, as well as write simple questions about themselves and their life well enough to accomplish what they need.
 Students will do all of this in a way that the teacher and others who are used to language learners can understand what students are saying and writing.
 Students will investigate the products and practices of a culture in order to understand a culture's unique perspectives so that students can interact with others in and from another culture.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance towards Proficiency in Languages (AAPPL).
-Grade Level: 9-12 Prerequisite: Spanish 1 Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes they read/hear.
+Students will participate in regular performance assessments and may t take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Grade Level: 9-12 Prerequisite: Spanish 1 Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: Yes

+G24H05 Spanish II Honors - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will understand main ideas and supporting facts in short passages on familiar topics, though students may need to read/hear complex passages more than once.
+Students will rely on context clues or prior knowledge to help them understand what they read/hear.
 Students will be able to maintain conversations about themselves and their lives.
 Students will also use language to express their own thoughts and get the things that they need while being able to connect some longer sentences together.
 Students will be able to ask and answer, as well as write a variety of questions well enough to accomplish what they need.
 Students will do all of this in a way that the teacher and others who are used to language learners easily understand what students are saying and writing.
 Students will investigate the products and practices of a culture in order to understand a culture's unique perspectives so that students can interact with others in and from another culture.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance towards Proficiency in Languages (AAPPL).
-Grade Level: 9-12 Prerequisite: Spanish 1 Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Grade Level: 9-12 Prerequisite: Spanish 1 Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA